-Believe it or not, we have information and Registration Forms for the next International Sons of the Desert Convention, to take place in Rhode Island.
-The Pre-Convention will start on Tuesday, June 9, 2020.
+Registration Forms for the 2020 International Sons of the Desert Convention will again be available at our next meeting.
+Convention number 22 for the Sons will be held at the Crowne Plaza Hotel in Rhode Island.
+A one day Pre-Convention will be held on Tuesday, June 9th, 2020.
 The main Convention will open on Wednesday, June 10th and close on Sunday, June 14th.
-Convention cost is $375 (paid in full by January 31, 2020) or $425 (paid AFTER January 31.
+The main Convention cost is $375 (paid in full by January 31, 2020) or $425 (paid AFTER January 31.
 2020).
-We'll have the forms and more information on Tuesday.